-- Avoid bycatch, rather than simply minimize it when practicable, and minimize mortality of unavoidable bycatch. - Assess the effect of bycatch on efforts to restore depleted fish populations. - Apply a consistent definition of bycatch to include all incidental catch of fish and wildlife, such as seabirds, marine mammals, and unobserved mortality from fishing gear.
+- Minimize bycatch and reduce the mortality of unavoidable bycatch, rather than merely minimize these when practicable. - Assess the effect of bycatch on efforts to restore depleted fish populations. - Apply a consistent definition of bycatch to include all incidental catch of fish and wildlife, such as seabirds, marine mammals, and unobserved mortality from fishing gear.